Keeping your yard in tip-top shape is a hassle, at best, and a nightmare, at worst.

 Meanwhile, the lawn mower has every reason for it to be as big and bulky.

 Containing the engine and all of that components need all the space it can get!
-Fortunately, this does have the option to be manual if you want to go “old school” or if you have a tough time pushing it across the lawn.
+Fortunately, this has the option to be manual if you want to go “old school” or have a tough time pushing it across the lawn.

 Then again, a riding lawn mower does exist for that purpose.
 So, if you have the extra money to splurge on (and your yard’s an acre wide or more), then go ahead and give it a try!